JoeBillingsley/JoeTheAverage.github.io/_drafts/Clothing.md

 - Synthetics
     - I don't care much about synthetic fibres outside of technical clothing
     - besides there are far too many of them to research it in depth.
-This link provids a decent guide:
+This link provides a decent guide:
         - https://sewguide.com/synthetic-fabrics-fibers/

     - The problem with synthetics is that it is hard to say if they are being included for their properties or as a cost saving measure